CxELabs/M365HOL/instructions.md

       !IMAGE[Dev sign-up](\Media\appc-signup.png "Salesforce sign-up")

-    * Fill in the rest of details, click **Sign me up**, accept the **verification email** in your mailbox, and choose a new password.
+    * Fill in the rest of details, click **Sign me up**, accept the **verification email** in your mailBox, and choose a new password.
 Use the admin password provided in the lab environment if possible.

         !IMAGE[Dev sign-up](\Media\appc-signup2.png "Salesforce sign-up")